alhabibdabbagh/arithmetic-operations-with-SOAP-Service/README.md

 # arithmetic-operations-with-SOAP-Service
 # first you have to create new operation from  .XML
-'and have to also to do generetion'
+*and have to also to do generetion*